Skip to main content

 Overview

-Overview: A graph showing annual Australian milk production in the past 30 years.
-Milk production has been on a long-term declining trend and will be near a 30-year low in 2024.
+A graph showing annual Australian milk production in the past nine years.
+Milk production has been on a declining trend since 2017, but production has lifted slightly in 2023 and is stabilising in 2024.

 This article is intended to provide general information on a particular subject or subjects and is not an exhaustive treatment of such subject(s).
 The information herein is believed to be reliable and has been obtained from public sources believed to be reliable.
 Rural Bank, a Division of Bendigo and Adelaide Bank Limited, ABN 11 068 049 178 AFSL/Australian Credit Licence 237879, makes no representation as to or accepts any responsibility for the accuracy or completeness of information contained in this report.
 Any opinions, estimates and projections in this report do not necessarily reflect the opinions of Rural Bank and are subject to change without notice.
 Rural Bank has no obligation to update, modify or amend this article or to otherwise notify a recipient thereof in the event that any opinion, forecast or estimate set forth therein, changes or subsequently becomes inaccurate.
 This article is provided for informational purposes only.
 The information contained in this article does not take into account your personal circumstances and should not be relied upon without consulting your legal, financial, tax or other appropriate professional.